Meet Our Staff!

 Administrator and Co-Founder

-Hope is a lead teacher and co-founder of Meadowlark.
-She taught at a Nature-Based Reggio Emilia inspired school in Northern Virginia, and has a background in yoga instruction.
+Hope is a co-founder of Meadowlark as well as the administrator.
+She taught at a Nature-Based Reggio Emilia inspired school in Northern Virginia, and has a background in yoga instruction and fiber arts.
 She is a maker and creative soul, through and through, and has shared her artwork throughout the community.
 She is always knitting, sewing, or spinning wool.
 She also loves cooking, reading, and setting up projects for her children.
 She is excited to share handwork, yoga, and song at Meadowlark.
 One of the things Hope enjoys most about the Reggio Emilia is the way art and nature are tied together and presented to the child so that they may use their own experience and creativity to express themselves.

 Matthew Hawley.

-Matthew is the co-founder and lead teacher at Meadowlark School.
+Matthew is a co-founder of Meadowlark School and not only teaches in the classroom, but also has designed and built the entire play yard.
 Since receiving his BA in Outdoor Education from Sterling College in 2009, Matthew has worked with young people in a variety of settings.
 Matthew brings a wealth of experience from working at The Howard Gardner School, The Eastern Ridge School (Reggio Emilia), and Windsor Street Montessori School.
 Matthew has also been working with Wild Folk's summer program, introducing kids to beautiful parks and forests around Columbia.
 He loves tinkering, gardening, wood work, cooking, cycling, and spending time with his family.
 After four years teaching and studying the Montessori Method, he is excited to get back to the Nature and Arts integrated Reggio inspired approach that first inspired him to teach early childhood.

 Lori McCurdy